creyer/fps-automated-test/README.md

 ===
 After you have made the changes required to match your page, you can run it with the `lettuce` command in the src folder.

+Case study:
+===
+Twitter -> look into the example folder to see how the script is modified to check the Twitter performace.

+Running the script, you will not see any degradation in performace between 100 and 500 scrols, because there is none.

 Thanks:
 ===
 The javascript is inspired from the original work of mrdoob: https://github.com/mrdoob/stats.js